Easy Sourdough Discard Focaccia Recipe

 - Versatile – This recipe is a great canvas to add your favorite toppings and flavors.

-- Quick – Discard focaccia gets its lifting power from commercial yeast so your focaccia bread takes a fraction of the time compared to traditional sourdough focaccia bread.
+- Quick – Discard focaccia gets its lifting power from commercial yeast, so your focaccia bread takes a fraction of the time compared to traditional sourdough focaccia bread.

 What’s the Difference Between Active Sourdough Starter and Sourdough Discard?